JB007-spec/PP1/README.md

 Change JB007-spec

-I forked (copied) the repositorie of MaxClerckwells PP1 and commited a change to the README.md file.
+I forked (copied) the repositorie of MaxClerkwells PP1 and commited a change to the README.md file.

 Estimated time 75 min